The human papillomavirus (HPV) vaccine is not just for girls anymore. In fact, it’s more important than ever that boys get vaccinated too.

 Some wonder why the HPV vaccine should be recommended so early when many boys may not even be considering having sex yet.
 But studies show us that boys are more likely to have more oral sex partners and have earlier oral and vaginal sex than girls.
 Since HPV can be contracted at any age, and it typically has no symptoms until it’s led to cancer, getting the vaccine prior to any sexual contact is vital.

 The HPV vaccine is available for boys and men in the United States, Canada, Austria, and Australia.
 Other countries have avoided it, saying that it is not cost-effective to vaccinate boys.
-However, others complain that because of the burden of the costs of treating the cancers in men and the lack of testing, we need to provide the vaccine to men to protect them.
-There is herd immunity that is provided by only vaccinating girls, but it is not enough to make it worth the risk of not vaccinating young men.
+However, there is a cost burden of treating HPV-related cancers in men.
+We also lack an effective screening test for HPV-related throat cancer at present, so many argue that we should provide the vaccine to men to protect them.
+A high rate of HPV vaccination in girls does protect boys via "herd immunity," but this is not 100%.
+Many experts feel that the increasing prevalence of HPV-related cancers in men warrants vaccination of all children.

 4. There are very few side effects from the HPV vaccine